unik-name/help-unikname/docs/3-unikname-connect/howto-get-my-unikname-via-cli.md

 <hseparator/>

 ## Step 1.
-Create a new cryptoaccount, and make a backup of it
+Create a new cryptoaccount and backup it

 So now let's get your own @unikname.
 To get it with the CLI you need to run two commands, one to create a cryptoaccount and then one to use it to embed your unikname.

 :::tip What is a Crypto Account?
 A crypto Account is a digital account maintained in a highly secure way by a decentralized network, a blockchain, in which all transactions between you and others are recorded.
 It is safer than a bank account.
 :::

 Open your terminal on your desktop and enter the following first command: